 Considering Spotify, and other services – we can expect that in the near future, some of Facebook’s features will also be subject to geo-location limitations.
-As a reminder, Spotify, for example, is only serving Finland, France, Norway, Netherlands, Spain, Sweden, United Kingdom and the US .
+As a reminder, Spotify, for example, is only serving Finland, France, Norway, Netherlands, Spain, Sweden, United Kingdom and the US.

 It will be more than likely that Facebook’s online music service would also follow this trend.
-Users from other countries will then add those new Facebook features to the already long list of other services they won’t be able to use without a VPN or Proxy service, this list include: Spotify, Hulu, BBC iPlayer, … and the list goes on.
+Users from other countries will then add those new Facebook features to the already long list of other services they won’t be able to use without a VPN or Proxy service, this list includes: Spotify, Hulu, BBC iPlayer, … and the list goes on.

 As of today, most of those services are relying on Geo-tagged IP for limiting your access to their free or paying offer.
-That’s where this blogs comes handy.
-In fact we’ve covered how to access those services on different articles here- and as far as we know, most of the tips given to you on this blog are still valid.
+That’s where this blog comes handy.
+In fact, we’ve covered how to access those services on different articles here- and as far as we know, most of the tips given to you on this blog are still valid.
 Would this ever change with the new services that Facebook will be unveiling during the Facebook F8 conference?
 Tomorrow will tell us, but I’d be eager to test them for you once they become available.